Operational Tips for VFR and IFR in Europe

 The SID is the lateral clearance; ATC will advise the vertical clearance before departure, and it is important to realise these two are totally separate clearances in all phases of IFR flight - except when "cleared for XXX approach" at which point you are authorised to immediately descend, at the highest rate of descent of your choice, to the published platform altitude for that approach.

-Getting the paperwork right is important.
+Getting prepared is important.
 Make sure you have all the SIDs ready, and also the approaches in case you need to make an emergency return.
-The simplest thing - the airport map - is vital and you need to suss out where you are parked, before calling up for the taxi clearance.
+The simplest thing - the airport map - is vital and you need to work out where you are parked, before calling up for the taxi clearance.

 Most airports don't care if you start a piston engine without a startup clearance, and at many of them the tower cannot see the GA parking area anyway.
 But some do get funny about it, so it is always good to "request start" just in case.